QuentinDavalo/Option_position_analyser/README.md

 1. We use the Black-Scholes model, which has known limitations, especially for American-style options.
 2. The tool doesn't account for dividends, which can impact options on dividend-paying stocks.
 3. The tool relies on Yahoo Finance for its real-time data.
 It can give inaccurate/unreliable prices depending on various factors, such as the availability of certain data.
+4. We use the 10 year rf rate for the calculation.
+Could be improved by implementing a system that ajust the rf rate based on the time to expiration of the option.